StarlingXWeb/starlingx-website/site/faq/index.md

 #### How is StarlingX governed?

-The proposed governance for StarlingX is here:[wiki.openstack.org/wiki/Starlingx/Initial_Governance](https://docs.starlingx.io/governance/index.html).
+The information about governance including the TSC charter is available in the [Governance section of the StarlingX Documentation website](https://docs.starlingx.io/governance/index.html).

 #### Are there StarlingX meetings?